Reinhold Tüxen

-Life
+During the Third Reich Tüxen mapped the flora at Auschwitz for the plan of the SS model city of Auschwitz, as a pilot project for the integration of a conquered city.
+Here "German plants" were to form a border between the residential city and the extermination camp.
+However, in 1942 he was removed as chairman of the German working group for plant sociology due to a lack of Nazi Party membership and alleged political unreliability.

+Early life and education

 Reinhold Tüxen was born as the son of the teacher Hermann Christian Tüxen and his wife Anna Catharina Tüxen (née Lüthge).
 He grew up in the rural north of Schleswig-Holstein, in the Schleiregion of fishing, between the cities of Schleswig and Kappeln, where the Nordschau, one of our rural beech forests, was one of our most intimate play and discovery areas in his childhood belonged to.
 This childlike character was at the beginning of a scientific career that ultimately made Reinhold Tüxen one of the pioneers of plant sociology.
-Tüxen put 1917 Notabitur now and then participated in the First World Warpart.
-In 1926, shortly after receiving his doctorate in Biology, he married Johanna Berger from Haltingen.
+Tüxen put 1917 Notabitur now and then participated in World War I. In 1926, shortly after receiving his doctorate in Biology, he married Johanna Berger from Haltingen.
 The marriage had three sons: Jes Tüxen (1929–2015), who was to become an important moor botanist, Fritz Tüxen and Hans Tüxen.
 The family lived first in Hannover, later in Stolzenau on the Weser and when Tüxen retired in 1963 in Rinteln.